matteobaccan/owner/_posts/2013-07-11-owner-1-0-4-released.md

  * Fixed bug [#40][issue-40] about tilde expansion.
  * New `@ConverterClass` annotation.
 See [#38][issue-38].
- * New website for documentation.
- * Added [sonar](http://sheldon.dyndns.tv:9000) to keep high attention on code quality.
  * Hot reload for file based sources.
 See [#15][issue-15].
  * toString() method can be invoked on the Config object to get some useful text for debugging.
 See [#33][issue-33].
  * Added [`Mutable`][mutable-intf] interface for the methods giving *write* access to the underlying properties structure: